etsangsplk/splunk-jupyter/README.md

 import splunklib.client as client
 ```

-I've included a method that uses the library to query Splunk in the Walkthrough Notebook.
+I've included a method that uses the Splunk SDK libraries to query Splunk in the Walkthrough Notebook.

 ## Walkthrough Notebook
 The Notebook included in this repo serves as an example on how to install the SDK, query Splunk, and convert the results into a Pandas Dataframe.
 From there, you're free to use the libraries you know and love.